openeuropa/oe_paragraphs/README.md

 ## Paragraphs

 #### Accordion
 The Accordion paragraph is a collection of collapsible items with icon, title and long text required fields.
-It can be referenced from content types field.

 #### Accordion item
 The Accordion item paragraph is a single accordion with icon, title and long text required fields.
 It is intended to be